wp-plugins/watu/readme.txt

 <strong>Please do not place more than one code in one post or page.
 Only one exam will be shown at a time.
 If you wish more exams to be displayed, please give links to them!</strong>

-== Change Log ==
+== Changelog ==

-Please not change log started being recorded after version 1.5.
+Please note change log started being recorded after version 1.5.

+= Changes in 1.7 =

+- You can now randomize the questions in a quiz
+- Fixed issues with the DB tables during upgrade
+- Removed more obsolete code, fixed code issues.
+More on this to come.

 = Changes in 1.6 =